List of Hollyoaks characters introduced in 2015: Nathan Nightingale

 Nathan Nightingale, played by Jared Garfield, made his first on-screen appearance on 23 October 2015.
 The character and casting was announced on 22 September 2015.
 Nathan is Mac Nightingale's (David Easter) son and has been said to be the "newest heartthrob in the Hollyoaks village" and is "honest, loyal and always happy to help anyone's problems go away with a big hug and lots of love."
 It's said he prefers to use a "twinkle in his eye and a firm hand" to solve problems.
 Nathan will arrive in the village alongside his family and fiancé, Rachel Hardy (Jennifer Brooke)."
 Garfield has previously portrayed Doctor Duffy in a 2014 episode of the soap opera.
 Garfield left the role of Nathan on 15 February 2017, with the character being killed off during an altercation with his father, Mac.
 In August 2017, Garfield was longlisted for Best Exit at the Inside Soap Awards, while Nathan's death was longlisted for Best Shock Twist.
 The nomination for Best Shock Twist made the viewer-voted shortlist, but it lost out to the surprise return of Andy Carver (Oliver Farnworth) in Coronation Street.
 Nathan was portrayed by Oliver Lock in a 2018 flashback episode.
-He also appeared on 21 March 2019 in a flashback.

 Nathan first arrives with his father, Mac, and sister, Ellie (Sophie Porley) as they took the reins of the local pub, The Dog in the Pond from the Osborne family.
-Nathan is shocked to learn that his adopted brother, Alfie (Richard Linnell) is actually his half-brother when Mac revealed he is Alfie's biological father and Cindy Cunningham (Stephanie Waring) is Alfie's biological mother.
+Nathan is shocked to learn that his adopted brother, Alfie (Richard Linnell) is actually his half-brother when Mac revealed he is Alfie's biological father and Cindy Savage (Stephanie Waring) is Alfie's biological mother.
 In December 2015, Ellie becomes jealous when Nathan and Rachel organise a holiday to Marbella over Christmas, so schemes to stop it from happening.
-On a night out, Ellie deliberately spills a drink over Rachel, forcing her to get changed, and encourages Nathan to get flirtatious with Porsche McQueen (Twinnie Lee Moore).
+On a night out, Ellie deliberately spills a drink over Rachel, forcing her to get changed, and encourages Nathan to get flirtatious with Porsche McQueen (Twinnie-Lee Moore).
 When Rachel sees them, she declares their engagement over, so Nathan kisses Porsche.
 However, Nathan desperately tries to win Rachel back when Porsche reveals their kiss to her, and eventually, Rachel forgives him and they go on holiday to Marbella.